-C. SERVICE CLASSIFICATION NO. 14 ESCO and DRC Services (continued): (Rate Codes: 390) Rates, Charges and Credits per Month (continued):
+- IX.
+Long Island Choice Program (continued): - C. SERVICE CLASSIFICATION NO. 14 ESCO and DRC Services (continued):

 (4) Meter Reading Historical Information: After obtaining appropriate authorization from the Customer, and subject to the availability of such data from the Authority, ESCOs or DRCs may request up to twenty-four (24) months of monthly or bi-monthly historical meter reading information without charge.
 Information for historical periods beyond the twenty-four (24) months, and for fifteen (15) minute interval data covering any historical period, will be provided, if available, at a charge of ten dollars (\$10.00) for each meter reading period's data request.
 (See Leaf No. 107B, C.10.a)